Skip links

 1 January 2025 reduced rate rises

-The 14% and 10% reduced VAT rates will remain unchanged, buyer there will be a reclassifications announced last year as follows:
+The 14% and 10% reduced VAT rates will remain unchanged, but there will be a reclassifications announced last year as follows:

 From 10% to 14%